On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Introduction

 On a more personal level, it is from the geometric viewpoint advocated in this paper that the first author once learned from the second author about the direct summand conjecture, and ended up working in this fascinating area.

-{ {\it Acknowledgements.} We are grateful to D. Ferrand for confirming that our reconstruction of Olivier's proof matches with his memories, and for several other useful comments (cf. Question \ref{qF}).
-Thanks are also due to B. Bhatt for communicating some details about his work in progress on derived splinters in mixed characteristic.
+{ {\it Acknowledgements.} We are grateful to D. Ferrand for confirming that our reconstruction of Olivier's proof matches with his memories, and for several other useful comments (cf. Remark~\ref{qF}).
+Thanks are also due to B. Bhatt for communicating some details about his very recent work on derived splinters in mixed characteristic, and for exchange about the arc-topology.

 This paper has been improved thanks to S. Kov\'acs's remarks on rational singularities.
-We are also much indebted to L. Ma, who sent useful references and pointed out to us that his joint work with Bhatt and Iyengar provides a full answer to our question of descent of regularity for coverings for the fpqc topology (cf. Theorem \ref{T7}). }
+We are also much indebted to L. Ma, who sent useful references and pointed out to us that his joint work with Bhatt and Iyengar provides a full answer to our question of descent of regularity for coverings for the fpqc topology (cf. Theorem~\ref{T7}).
+Finally we thank two referees for their careful reading and sharp remarks. }